Forty years is a long time, LJC. What else did I listen to before Jazz- any “hidden secrets”?

 Any other significant things?
 Yes.
 What’s not there:

-- No dance, soul, garage, indie, metal, mainsteam pop, psych-funk, latest hot bands, experimental noise or pre-20th Century classical.
+- No dance, soul, garage, indie, metal, mainstream pop, psych-funk, experimental electronica, or pre-20th Century classical.
 I have listened but I couldn’t find anything there for me.

-- Marketing nightmare - no interest in what or who is hot, trending or the next big thing or what my friends are buying.
-No Facebook, Myspace, Bebo, Bozo, whatever, don’t watch TV, buy no magazines.
+- Marketing nightmare – no interest in what or who is hot, trending or the next big thing, or what my friends are buying.
+No social media footprint: no Facebook, Myspace, Instagram, Bebo, Bozo, whatever.
+I mostly don’t watch TV, buy no magazines.
 I chart my own course.

-- No songs in English, though some in other languages not my own.
+- No jazz singers, no vocals or songs in English, though some in other languages not my own.
 The human voice is an instrument.
-In a foreign language the voice remains an instrument, untroubled by narrative..
+In a foreign language the voice remains an instrument, untroubled by story-telling narrative.

 - The music of my youth.
 It’s been and gone, bye bye.
 I am much more interested in the music I have yet to hear.